-Experiencing the Presence of God Conclusion: Final reflection by Frank Laubach
+Final reflection by Frank Laubach:

-Below me lay the rice fields and as I looked across them I heard my tongue saying aloud, "Child, just as the rice needs the sunshine every day, and could not grow if it had sun only once a week or one hour a day, so you need me all day of every day.
-People all over the world are withering because they are open toward God only rarely.
-Every waking minute is not too much!"
+Below me lay the rice fields and as I looked across them I heard my tongue saying aloud, "Child, just as the rice needs the sunshine every day, and could not grow if it had sun only once a week or one, hour a day, so you need me all day of every day.
+People over all the world are withering because they are open toward God only rarely.
+Every waking minute is not too much:"